Components of moduli stacks of two-dimensional Galois representations: Preliminaries

 \begin{defn} An object $\gM$ of $\cC^{\dd,a}$ \emph{satisfies the strong determinant condition} if the pair $(\gM/E(u)\gM, \im \Phi_{\gM}/E(u)\gM)$ satisfies the strong determinant condition as in the previous paragraph.

 We define $\cC^{\tau,\BT}$ to be the substack of $\cC^{\tau}$ of objects satisfying the strong determinant condition.
 This is a $\varpi$-adic formal algebraic stack of finite presentation over~$\cO$ by \cegsBctaubt, and so its special fibre $\cC^{\tau,\BT,1}$ is an algebraic stack, locally of finite type over $\F$.

-The $\Spf(\cO_{E'})$-points of $\cC^{\tau,\BT}$, for any finite extension $E'/E$, correspond to potentially Barsotti--Tate Galois representations $G_K \to \GL_2(\cO_{E'})$ of inertial type $\tau$ (\cegsBpotBTreps). \end{defn}
+The motivation for imposing the strong determinant condition is that the corresponding substack $\cC^{\dd,\BT}$ of $\cC^{\dd}$ is precisely the $\cO$-flat substack of $\cC^{\dd}$ whose $\Spf(\cO_{E'})$-points, for any finite extension $E'/E$, correspond to potentially Barsotti--Tate Galois representations $G_K \to \GL_2(\cO_{E'})$; so $\cC^{\tau,\BT}$ corresponds to those representations which are furthermore of inertial type~$\tau$.
+(See \cegsBpotBTreps, as well as the discussion at \cegsBpotBTrepsremark.)